rockkingjy/DeepLearningTraining/README.md

 sudo apt-get update

-ssh settings for log on to other servers

-//or run in terminal the file setproxy.py
+or run in terminal the file setproxy.py:
 ------------------
 sudo python setproxy.py proxy.cergy.eisti.fr 3128 jinyan PASSWORD

 sudo apt-get update

+ssh settings for log on to other servers
 ====================================================================
 run on both server and client:
 -------